inverse/personal-site/_posts/2025-03-22-uncovering-security-flaws-in-jwt-flows.md

+---
+layout: post
+title: Uncovering security flaws in JWT flows
+date: 2025-03-22 23:36 +0100
+comments: true
+tags:
+- jwt
+- tado
+- security
+---

 Last year, our landlord replaced our [IOLite][0]-controlled heating system with standard manually operated valves.
 Returning to manual control was inconvenient, so I sought a solution that would provide similar functionality while integrating seamlessly with [Home Assistant][1]—without the need for reverse engineering, as was required with IOLite—while also allowing local control.

 This led to a recommendation for the [Tado X][2] product line, which colleagues at work spoke highly of.
 Notably, it supports Matter integration, making it an appealing choice.